 Please take Amanda's advice because that is the way to go.
 I would say not on an approach, but I would say first and foremost, yes, that is a big problem.This is a very cliche saying, but employees are your biggest assets and that's not because of some fluff – that's because business today is entirely dependent on talent.

-And if that talent feels like they need to get updates on what's going on in the company from your CEO’s social media feed, then there's a big issue with essentially the communication within your company and also literally slightly a part of its culture.
+If that talent feels like they need to get updates on what's going on in the company from your CEO’s social media feed, then there's a big issue with essentially the communication within your company and also literally slightly a part of its culture.
 I would say, make it very clear to your CEO that your employees are actually your biggest evangelists.

-And it's great that you communicate something on social media, and it's amazing that your CEO is communicating something on social media.
+It's great that you communicate something on social media, and it's amazing that your CEO is communicating something on social media.
 Let's not forget that!
 Because there are also CEOs out there that don't do anything like that.
 But, there’s also a little bit of the “what's in it for the CEO factor.”

 If your employees hear about this first and get to share his post or her posts, because they know that your CEO is communicating something, then that post’s reach also increases and the reactions for your CEO will go up.
 So it's actually in the CEO's best interest to communicate internally first, before communicating, you know, externally.

-So yeah, definitely please take Amanda’s more subtle and more human approach than I would, but it's definitely a problem.
+Please take Amanda’s more subtle and more human approach than I would, but it's definitely a problem.
 It's good that you're spotting that.

-And it might not be, it's very likely not malicious or, or, something iincredibly toxic intentionally, by any stretch, but it is something that you're not leveraging the full trust of the organization if you don't inform people first.
+It might not be, it's very likely not malicious or, or, something incredibly toxic intentionally, by any stretch, but it is something that you're not leveraging the full trust of the organization if you don't inform people first.
 However, you can present that as an opportunity to resonate with, the CEO, whether it's through, just what the optics will look like and what externally to have more and more visibility into that post, or elevating the company, company culture internally, there's a lot of opportunities or a lot of different paths you can take to get there.

-But for me, I believe in asking the employees what they want, or what is lacking.
+I believe in asking the employees what they want, or what is lacking.
 Are there ways in which you can ask or feel this information to be able to create meaningful initiatives beyond sending a seemingly cold-old employee email?
 We already have an annual survey, but that doesn't always give us granular data.

-Amanda Steel: Yea, it's really important to understand the size of the organization to be able to answer this because if you're 25 people, a survey is great.
+Amanda Steel: It's really important to understand the size of the organization to be able to answer this because if you're 25 people, a survey is great.
 If it's complimented, you know, by the chance to have coffees with everybody.
 At 650 employees, you're not going to get that opportunity.
 What you can do is establish what themes that you want to like, based on your engagement survey, based on, You know, the data you're already pulling in finds three themes that you want to tackle throughout the year.

-So part of it would be setting up different focus groups, or listening groups, based on volunteers, but you'd also want to engage your leadership team to be like, “Hey, we're talking about this.”
+Part of it would be setting up different focus groups, or listening groups, based on volunteers, but you'd also want to engage your leadership team to be like, “Hey, we're talking about this.”
 It seems like in your department was a bit of an issue.
 Who would you love to see champion this within your department?

 This will build up engagement in a very different way as well.

-Jonathan Davies: Absolutely. and Ben, to your point, I'm a big, big hater of annual surveys.
+Jonathan Davies: Absolutely.
+Ben, to your point, I'm a big, big hater of annual surveys.
 I don't think that that's enough at all.
 Something that people use, which is very popular, is Gallup’s Q12, which for some reason, people think judges the level of employee engagement within a company.
 It doesn’t.
 Answers like “I have a best friend at work” – it's not something that you can really affect from within the realm of communications.
 Also, annual surveys don’t recur often enough to gather any data.
-So you can see what kind of trends are evolving, which topics live, which topics died, which things people really care about.
+You can see what kind of trends are evolving, which topics live, which topics died, which things people really care about.
 I would say to her two ways to, to bring this in, surveying will always be a part of what we do because we're dealing with people.

 If you have 12 questions, send out, I don't know, three every quarter.
 Instead of 12 once a year, I make sure that some of those cases repeat.
-So you can actually kind of see trendlines.
+So you can actually see trendlines.
 Second way to gather some data comes from those digital platforms that you have.
 You should be able to see which topics are my people talking about.
 Which topics are reacted on when leadership communicates with you.
 Searches, are they performing searches that aren’t delivering any results, which searches are delivering a lot of results, any and all of those things.
-So collect passive data.
+Collect passive data.
 So stuff that you can track simply from behavior and measure that with a little bit more in depth surveys.

 And then definitely also fully agreeing here with Amanda before you're going to roll out an initiative.
 See if you can get kind of a small focus group of some influencers or ambassadors, assembled people that are willing to help to kind of test your approach a little bit and doing those, doing those things together will get you a long way.